 “Connect climbers local and worldwide to build climbing community and friendship; and to inspire climbers to use climbing to benefit the world.” – Wong (Founder)

-VRCG is a registered not-for-profit (100% volunteer run) and focuses on priorities & challenges pressing our Vancouver and Squamish climbing world and service climbers and support other clubs and groups in 4 aspects:
+VRCG is a registered not-for-profit (100% volunteer run) and currently supports climbers in 4 aspects:

 – Friendships building

 Our current 4 activities: